 In order to maintain the Company's tenements in good standing with the various mines departments, the Company will be required to incur expenditure under the terms of each licence.
-As at 30 June 2018 the Company holds two exploration licence applications and one retention licence application in Victoria.
+As at 30 June 2019 the Company holds one exploration licence, one exploration licence application and one retention licence application in Victoria.
 There is no expenditure requirement for title applications.